yussufmuse344-cpu/al-qalam-bookshop/MOBILE_RESPONSIVE_IMPROVEMENTS.md

 ## Overview

-Hassan Muse BookShop has been optimized for mobile devices with comprehensive responsive design improvements.
+Al Qalam BookShop has been optimized for mobile devices with comprehensive responsive design improvements.

 ## Key Mobile Improvements